zandaqo/structurae/doc/API.md

 <a name="ObjectView+set"></a>

 ### objectView.set(field, value) ⇒ [<code>ObjectView</code>](#ObjectView)
-Sets a value to a field.
+Sets a JavaScript value to a field.

 **Kind**: instance method of [<code>ObjectView</code>](#ObjectView)